 The FIRST Global Higher Education Network connects universities around the world with:

 Through expanded outreach, shared resources, and combined connections the FIRST Global Higher Education Network will equip the next generation of leaders to solve the most pressing engineering challenges and ensure that students worldwide have the support and resources necessary to be inspired and succeed in science, engineering, technology, and mathematics.

-The FIRST Global Higher Education Network Leadership Board is comprised of four universities.
+The FIRST Global Higher Education Network Leadership Board is comprised of five universities.
 These universities are uniquely qualified to provide unparalleled support in STEM disciplines and are positioned to grow the Higher FIRST Global Education Network through relationships with fellow institutions internationally.
 The inaugural Education Leadership Board consists of: